gurveerkaur3777-byte/Induction-Programme-/README.md

 ---

-## Academic Guidance by Dr. Akshay Giddar – Dean of Academics
+## Academic Guidance by Dr. Akshay Girdhar – Dean of Academics
 **Dr. Akshay Giddar** inspired students to explore beyond the syllabus, experiment with ideas, and keep learning for overall personal growth.

 ---